 We can see that faculty are also making a positive impact in this space.
 They are sought-after speakers inside and outside the university.
 One faculty member has been featured on the cover of Mindfulness magazine, which has a circulation of 15,000 readers.
 In scholarship, faculty are publishing peer-reviewed journal articles and cases.
 We estimate we have reached an audience of some 10,000 attendees of our faculty speaking engagements.
 The scholarship that has been published is in well-recognized and respected journals.
 The two peer-reviewed cases are being used in 25 universities by some 1,250 students.
+Collectively we estimate our scholarship has reached a used in 25 universities by some 1,250 students.
 Collectively we estimate our scholarship has reached a total of 26,250 individuals so far towards our goal of impacting 100,000 individuals through our scholarship.